-Listed below are just a few examples of treatment success with different symptoms.
-These are examples of how skilled "listening" into the body coupled with precise treatment allows for resolution of the compensations, facilitates self correction and healing.
+Listed below are just a few examples of treatment success with different diagnosis and symptoms.
+These are examples of how skilled "listening" into the body coupled with precise treatment allows for the facilitation of self correction and healing.

 Ultra marathon runner with disabling hip pain